 Tenders for 126 Medium Multi Role Combat Aircraft (MMRCA) fighters are issued by India in 2007.
 The competition is between the French Rafale, Russia’s MIG-35, the Swedish Saab JAS-39 Gripen, American Lockheed Martin’s F-16, the Boeing F/A-18 Super Hornet and Eurofighter Typhoon.

-The French and Indian defence ministers agreed on Monday to overcome any differences and finalise the sale of 126 fighter jets to India in a deal worth an estimated $15 billion, the Indian defence ministry said.On Monday, French defence minister Jean-Yves Le Drian met his Indian counterpart Manohar Parrikar, who was appointed defence minister last month.“Both sides agreed to take forward the strategic co-operation between the two countries.
+The French and Indian defense ministers agreed on Monday to overcome any differences and finalize the sale of 126 fighter jets to India in a deal worth an estimated $15 billion, the Indian defense ministry said.On Monday, French defense minister Jean-Yves Le Drian met his Indian counterpart Manohar Parrikar, who was appointed defense minister last month.“Both sides agreed to take forward the strategic co-operation between the two countries.
 They discussed all issues including Rafale.
 It was decided that whatever differences still existed would be resolved in a fast-track manner,” said Indian defense ministry spokesman Sitanshu Kar.Livemint

 Manohar Parrikar an engineer by profession is a graduate of the prestigious IIT and has a reputation for honesty